 Consistently innovate with intelligence

-With growing innovation in logistics, customers have rightly come to expect full transparency on how their packages are being shipped—and delivery timings that are precise up to the hour.
-The FedEx Delivery Manager
+Growing innovation in logistics means customers have rightly come to expect full transparency on how their packages are being shipped.
+And they want precise delivery timings, down to the hour.

-Best-in-class sensors and wireless technologies ensure that perishable medicine is always shipped and stored within its ideal temperature range.
-This protects against damage particularly in wildly varying climates – from intense tropical humidity and heat to the frigid chill of winter.
+Best-in-class sensors and wireless technologies ensure that perishable medicine is shipped and stored within its ideal temperature range at all times.
+This protects against damage or loss in Asia’s wildly varying climates – from intense tropical humidity and heat to the frigid chill of winter.

 For example, a heart patient in Singapore can receive a pacemaker made half way round the world in one night; sensitive biomaterials such as human liver cells can be sent between Japan and the US; custom-designed cranial pieces made in Asia can be delivered for surgery the very next day in the US.